lpryszcz/htseq/doc/otherparsers.rst

 .. class:: BED_Reader(filename_or_sequence)

-   The class is instatiated with the file name of a BED file, or a sequence of lines in BED format.
+   The class is instantiated with the file name of a BED file, or a sequence of lines in BED format.
 A ``BED_Reader`` object generates an iterator, which yields a :class:`GenomicFeature` object for each line in the BED file (except for lines starting with ``track``, which are skipped).